Impact of selection criteria on the structural parameters of the Galactic thin and thick discs: Selection methods

 \subsection{Selection using age}

-Several of the methods presented above are attempts at using proxies for the age of the stars to classify them into different Galactic components.
-In principle, if the age of the stars can be estimated directly, that should be a very powerful method for categorisation since it is believed that the majority of thick disc stars formed earlier than the thin disc in the history of the Milky Way \citep{freeman_new_2002}.
-Most stars, unfortunately, do not carry any direct age markers.
-Instead, age estimates must be inferred from other observable properties, such as chemical abundances, luminosities, or oscillation frequencies.
+Several of the methods presented above are attempts at using proxies for the ages of the stars.
+In principle, if the ages can be estimated directly, that should be a very powerful method since it is believed that the majority of thick disc stars formed earlier than the thin disc in the history of the Milky Way \citep{freeman_new_2002}.
+Most stars do not carry any direct age markers.
+Instead, age estimates must be inferred from other properties, such as chemical abundances, luminosities, or oscillation frequencies.
 With the growing availability of high-quality data, it has become possible to construct large-scale catalogues containing stellar age estimates.
-These estimates provide an opportunity to attempt classification based directly on stellar formation time.
+These provide an opportunity to attempt classification based directly on stellar formation time.

-We use the astroNN value-added catalogue from the Sloan Digital Sky Survey to get age estimates for as large a fraction of our APOGEE sample as possible, ending up with 90\,387 stars after quality cuts, 85\% of the size of the APOGEE sample we use.
-The simplest way to make a selection based on age data is to pick a threshold age and divide the sample into two groups.
-For example, \citet{thulasidharan_age-thickness_2024} adopted a fixed age boundary in this manner.
-We select 8 Gyr as the cut-off between thick disc and thin disc stars.
-8 Gyr is chosen because \cite{juric_milky_2008, bensby_exploring_2014} and \cite{martig_radial_2016}, among others, indicate that this is approximately between the times when the thick disc and the thin disc formed, so 8 Gyr should capture a majority of the stars in the thick disc.
-In the left panel of Fig. \ref{fig:mg-age}, we have plotted [Mg/Fe] against age as a way of visualising the relationship between age and chemical enrichment.
-We see a sequence of low-[Mg/Fe] stars that are young, with ages going from almost 0 to 9 Gyrs and with the densest parts younger than 7 Gyrs, and a sequence of high-[Mg/Fe] stars that are mostly older than 4 Gyrs and up to 11 Gyrs old, with the densest part older than 8 Gyrs.
-When attempting to separate these sequences as well as possible using age, 8 Gyrs presents the best choice.
+We used the age estimates from the astroNN value-added catalogue for our APOGEE sample.
+We set a limit on the relative age uncertainty to 50\%, leaving 90\,387 stars (or 85\%) of our sample.
+We selected 8\,Gyr as the threshold between the thin and thick disc populations.
+This threshold was chosen because \cite{juric_milky_2008}, \cite{bensby_exploring_2014}, and \cite{martig_radial_2016}, among others, indicate that this time is, approximately, after the formation of the thick disc and before the formation of the thin disc.
+The left panel of Fig. \ref{fig:mg-age} shows [Mg/Fe] against age for our sample.
+We see a sequence of low-[Mg/Fe] stars that are young (0--9\,Gyr), and a sequence of high-[Mg/Fe] stars that are mostly older than 4\,Gyr and up to 11\,Gyr, with the densest part around 10\,Gyr.